albina23/stat545_md_explorer/cm011/cm011-exercise.md

     ## [1] 2018

 Smells a little like `data.frame`s.
-It turns out a `data.frame` is a special type of list: &gt; list of named vectors, vector of each component must have the same length
+It turns out a `data.frame` is a special type of list:

 ``` r
 (small_df <- tibble::tibble(x=1:5, y=letters[1:5]))